 Take a minute or two to go over this list we have compiled of things you should look for in a roof before purchasing a home.

-A few missing shingles here and there may not seem like a big deal but they could signify larger problems.
-When shingles are missing, they expose the underlayment and substrate of the roof to moisture and debris.
+According to a Toronto real estate expert, “a few missing shingles here and there may not seem like a big deal but they could signify larger problems.
+When shingles are missing, they expose the underlayment and substrate of the roof to moisture and debris.”

 You can usually see if there are any shingles missing by standing back from the property and examining the roofline.
 Again, this is why the roof inspection is so important.